top of page

 Get Your Art On

-Inside Morris Museum of Art; photo personal collection
+I Inside Morris Museum of Art

 You can spend a half-day (or longer) gallery-hopping in Augusta.
-For starters, there's the Morris Museum of Art, the country's first museum dedicated to the American South's art and artists, and the Gertrude Herbert Institute of Art, which exhibits regional, national, and international artists.
-In addition, the Westabou Art Gallery introduces visitors to emerging and mid-career contemporary and experimental artists from the area and region and throughout the nation.
-Of course, everyone has a story, but the stories behind the artists and their artwork at the 523 Gallery will inspire you.
+For starters, there's the Morris Museum of Art, the country's first museum dedicated to the art and artists of the American South, and the Gertrude Herbert Institute of Art, which exhibits regional, national, and international artists.
+In addition, the Westabou Art Gallery introduces visitors to emerging and mid-career contemporary and experimental artists from the area and region, as well as from throughout the nation.

-Enjoy a hands-on experience at Augusta Candle Co.; photo personal collection
+Enjoy a hands-on experience at Augusta Candle Co. photo personal collection

-Public Art in Augusta; photo personal collection
+Public Art in Augusta

 Public art surrounds you in downtown Augusta with a sculpture trail, whimsically painted pianos and traffic signal boxes, and plenty of colorful and funky murals begging to be the backdrop of selfies or group photos.

-James Brown Journey Walking Tour; photo personal collection
+James Brown Journey Walking Tour

 Also, downtown, you’ll discover the James Brown Journey Walking Tour.
 The self-guided tour introduces you to places instrumental in his life, like the Bell Auditorium and the site of The Boss radio station.
 And, of course, take a selfie with his statue.